raphaelhoudouin/minard-visualization-reproduction/README.md

 Below is a screenshot of the original Minard's chart, which inspired this project:

 ![Original Minard's Chart](https://github.com/RaphaelHoudouin/minard-visualization-reproduction/blob/main/screenshots/minard_chart.png)
-*Source: Charles Joseph Minard's visualization of Napoleon's Russian Campaign*
+*Source: Charles Joseph Minard’s 1868 visualization of Napoleon’s Russian Campaign of 1812.*

 ---